juliaguida/oystercard/challenges/rock_paper_scissors.md

 This project involves implementing the Rock Paper Scissors Lizard Spock game in client side JavaScript and deploying it to Heroku so that anyone in the world can play it.

-***Please note, as with all Makers materials, there may be subtle errors in the following materials.
-Please try to approach those as challenges on which to polish your debugging skills - pull requests always welcome.***

 *Many thanks to [Alex Peattie](https://github.com/alexpeattie) for the original design of this material*

 ## Version 1 - Ruby -> JavaScript